-Whether you own a brick-and-mortar business that wants to venture into online sales or are considering opening an e-commerce business, you’ll want to know how you accept payments online.
+Whether you own a brick-and-mortar business that wants to venture into online sales or are considering opening an e-commerce business, you’ll want to know how to set up an ecommerce merchant account to accept payments online.
 Online retailers and brick-and-mortar companies that take credit cards do so thanks to credit card processing.

 The credit card processer your company works with will significantly impact your business costs and the quality of service you can offer your customers.
 With the right credit card processor, you can automate the payment process, speed up transactions and improve your company’s cash flow.
-If you’re in a high-risk industry, choosing the right credit card processor becomes even more critical, as you want to work with a company that understands and accepts the risks that are inherent to your business.
+If you’re in a high-risk industry, choosing the right credit card processor becomes even more critical, as you want to work with a company that specializes in high risk merchant accounts and accepts the risks that are inherent to your business.

 We put together this complete guide to credit card processing to help you better grasp what happens when a customer swipes or types in their credit card number and how it affects your business overall.